Dherse/masterproef/content/4_phos.typ

     ```
 ] <lst_ex_unconstrained>

-=== Stack collection and synthesizable non-signal types <sec_stack_collection>
+=== Stack collection and synthesisable non-signal types <sec_stack_collection>

 One of the issues that arises from tunability, and especially with reconfigurability, is that the tunable values can be of any type, and therefore need to be converted into the values that the physical hardware can interpret.
-When designing the circuit, or the hardware platform package, it is natural to convert these meaningful high level values into lower level, less explicit values using @phos.
+When designing the circuit, or the hardware platform package, it is natural to convert these meaningful high level values into lower-level, less explicit values using @phos.
 Ideally, as much as the conversion as possible should be done in @phos, such that the circuit code can act as a source of truth and decrease the complexity of the hardware-software codesign.
 But this creates an issue: when using tunable value, the @phos @vm cannot compute these low-level values directly, as it does not know the value of the tunable value.
 Additionally, when tunable values lead to reconfigurability, the @vm cannot evaluate the conditions that lead to reconfigurability statically.

-Therefore, it is required the parts of the code that perform conversion between high-level values and low-level values be synthesizable.
+Therefore, it is required the parts of the code that perform conversion between high-level values and low-level values be synthesisable.
 Of course, the photonic processor being an analog processor, it is not possible to perform this synthesis on the actual mesh.
 However, as mentioned in @sec_programmability, one of the compilation artefact is the user @hal, which is generated for the user based on their design.
-It would therefore be possible to collect these operations and package them into the hal, such that when the user programmatically tunes their design, the conversion is done inside of the user @hal and sent to the processor's controller as a low-level value.
+It would therefore be possible to collect these operations and package them into the @hal, such that when the user programmatically tunes their design, the conversion is done inside of the user @hal and sent to the processor's controller as a low-level value.
 The name is based off of the fact that @phos uses a stack-based virtual machine, and that the operations are collected into the user @hal and converted into _Rust_ (the implementation language of the @hal) automatically by the compiler.

 #info-box(kind: "definition")[
     *Stack collection* is the process of collecting the operations that convert high-level values into low-level values, and packaging them into the user @hal.